 - Notecard actions such as selecting the color of a notecard, adding text to a notecard, copying a notecard, deleting a notecard, etc.

 - URLs accessed through a browser in a workspace

 - Pen strokes and erasures, including those made on images and documents.

-- Canvas actions such as insertion, deletion, resizing, and moving, as well as canvas settings such as color and name.
-You can also undo copy and paste actions for content within canvases.
+- You can undo annotating/stroke actions in a canvas/canvas, such as insertion, deletion, resizing, and moving, and canvas settings, such as color and name.
+You can also undo copy-and-paste actions for content within canvases.
 Note that if you create a canvas and then add elements to it, you cannot undo the canvas creation.